ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Creating a platform thread is a rather time-consuming process because it requires the creation of an OS thread.
 Thread pool executors are designed to reduce this time by reusing threads between task executions.
 They contain a pool of pre-created worker threads to _Runnable_ and _Callable_ tasks are passed through a blocking queue.

 Unlike creating platform threads, creating virtual threads is a fast process.
 Therefore, there is no need to create a pool of virtual threads.
-If the program requires an _ExecutorService_ instance, use a specially designed implementation for virtual threads, created in the static factory method _Executors.newVirtualThreadPerTaskExecutor()_.
+If the program requires an _ExecutorService_ instance, use a specially designed implementation for virtual threads, which is returned from the static factory method _Executors.newVirtualThreadPerTaskExecutor()_.
 This executor does not use a thread pool and creates a new virtual thread for each submitted task.
-In addition, this executor is lightweight and you can create and close it at any desired code within the _try-with-resources_ block.
+In addition, this executor is lightweight, so you can create and close it at any desired code within the _try-with-resources_ block.

 The following code needlessly uses a cached thread pool executor to reuse virtual threads between tasks: